Small Business Planning

 Like the reasons why franchises fail, the markers of success vary slightly depending on the franchise.
 However, there are a few common factors across most successful franchises.
 Here are the points you need to hit for your franchise to thrive:

-• Franchisors and franchisees are realistic about the entire process going in.
-Franchisees know the time and financial commitment it will take to manage a franchise and are prepared to take on the job.
+• Franchisors and franchisees are realistic about the entire process.
+Franchisees know the time and financial commitment required to manage a franchise and are prepared to take on the job.

 • There is a demonstrated need for the franchise in the marketplace.
 So you aren’t moving into an area with heavy competition and offering a business that isn’t needed.